NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6A
     - Has 72 lift from 64
     - Turns better on hit
-    - Intangible on the first three frames
+    - Grabbable intangible on the first three frames
     - No intangible in combos
 - 6A(A)
     - Damage increased from 15 to 20